DinoVukelic/New-Graph-for-Data-Extraction/README.md

             Set ws = sh

-            ' Process only sheets with names matching "*_BBM_Export_Timings" ' and not the excluded names
+            ' Process only sheets with names matching "*_BBM_Export_Timings" ' and not the excluded names.
             If (ws.Name Like "*_BBM_Export_Timings") And _
                (ws.Name <> "DD_MM_BBM_Export_Timings") And _
                (ws.Name <> "DD_MM_BBS_Export_Timings") Then